paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-So, thanks to `Fifo`, CounterFifo is concise.
-However, what does it do?
-Well, the name says it all - it is a stack of counters.
-OK, you say, but why?
-There are other uses, but I use it for an alternate form of iteration.
-We know that `foreach` causes lots of garbage to collect due to the state machine being generated by the compiler when a method returns `IEnumerator`.
-The problem is that these functions do not reset, creating a new one for each turn of the loop.
+So, thanks to `Fifo`, CounterFifo is a concise stack of counters providing an alternate form of iteration without garbage collection.
+C# `foreach` causes lots of garbage to collect due to the state machine being generated by the compiler when a method returns `IEnumerator`.
+These functions do not reset, so cannot be reused or cached.
 By providing methods `First` and `Next` in a class we can implement easy-to-use iteration with minimal garbage.

 ```c#
 for (var key = map.First; key != null; key = map.Next) {
   Process(key, map[key]);
 }
 ```

-Cool, huh?
-However, how does it work?
 Here is the implementation in ***Map.cs***.
 ```c#
 public object First => (Count > 0) ? keys[index.Start()] : null;
 public object Next => index.Reached(Count - 1) ? null : keys[index.Next()];
 private CounterFifo index = CounterFifo.Instance;
 ```
 We could have just used `int index;`.
 In similar instances, we have problems when one iteration occurs in another.
 Besides, this is easier to read.
 ### Linked Lists

-C#/.Net provides an excellent LinkedList implementation.
-It is, by necessity generic.
+C#/.Net provides an excellent generic LinkedList implementation.
 My implementation has different goals.

 1. Reduce garbage collection by keeping remaining nodes in a recycling list.
 2. Ordered lists by providing a comparator.